openstack/performance-docs/doc/source/test_plans/mq/plan.rst

 This section describes installation steps for ZeroMQ.
 ZeroMQ (also ZMQ or 0MQ) is an embeddable networking library but acts like a concurrency framework.
-Unlike other AMQP-based drivers, such as RabbitMQ, ZeroMQ doesn’t have any central brokers in oslo.messaging.
+Unlike other AMQP-based drivers, such as RabbitMQ, ZeroMQ doesn't have any central brokers in oslo.messaging.
 Instead, each host (running OpenStack services) is both a ZeroMQ client and a server.
 As a result, each host needs to listen to a certain TCP port for incoming connections and directly connect to